mitranim/wordplay/readme.md

 creatness © M

-existence of "correction" implies existence of "corrinaction" (when doing nothing is right) © M
+existence of "corraction" implies existence of "corrinaction" (when doing nothing is right) © M

 corraction (taking action to correct something) © M